loadsmart/peril-settings-staging/README.md

 ## How to add Peril to my repo

-Go to [org settings][org-settings], and them select _Installed Github Apps_.
+Go to [org settings][org-settings], and then select _Installed Github Apps_.

-On the configuration screen for peril-loadsmart app, under _Repository Access_ section, choose the repository you want to peril check on and then just click _Save_ button.
+On the configuration screen for peril-loadsmart app, under _Repository Access_ section, choose the repository you want Peril to run and then click _Save_.

 ## Install